 What is the cost of attending a kindergarten program?

-From 2023, free kindergarten will be available for all three and four year old children enrolled at Gowrie Victoria sessional kindergarten programs.
-For children enrolled in our integrated kindergarten programs you will receive a kindergarten subsidy (approximately $2000) that will offset the kindergarten program component of your out-of-pocket fees, this will be applied directly to your account in instalments over the year.
+Free kindergarten will be available for all three and four year old children enrolled at Gowrie Victoria sessional kindergarten programs.
+For children enrolled in our integrated kindergarten programs you will receive a kindergarten subsidy (approximately $2050) that will offset the kindergarten program component of your out-of-pocket fees, this will be applied directly to your account in instalments over the year.

 Additional sessional kindergarten fees are charged per term and the fee is dependent on the service you attend.